Frequently Asked Questions

 Who is a good candidate for coaching?

-Coaching works best with people who are genuinely open to being challenged, willing to examine their own patterns, and ready to take action on what they discover.
+Someone who is genuinely open to being challenged, willing to examine their own patterns, and ready to take action on what they discover.

 Do you work with people outside of tech?